 While You're Away is a program to monitor residents' homes while they are out of town, up to 14 days.
 Requests must be submitted no later than five business days prior to departure.
 Residents who return from vacation early must make contact with the Leland Police Department so they can be removed from this service.
 Residents who will have someone coming to water plants, check mail, clean, pet sit, etc. do not qualify for this service.

 Fingerprinting is offered Tuesdays and Thursdays from 1 to 4 p.m. at the Police Department at Town Hall, located at 102 Town Hall Drive.
 We offer electronic fingerprinting and traditional ink rolled prints.
+Please bring documentation showing the reason for the fingerprints and any additional paperwork you have.

 Are You Okay is a courtesy phone call program for elderly residents living alone.
 Leland Police will make contact with the applicant regularly.
 If there is ever a time the resident will not be home for multiple days, whether they are on vacation, in a short term facility, etc., please notify Leland Police at (910) 371-1100.